 My Personal Writer Struggles

 This was me as a kid.
 I always wrote what I thought the teacher wanted me to write and always had errors.
 I didn’t know how to take my thoughts and get them down perfectly because it always seemed as though I had to fix something whether it was content, organization, or mechanics.
 Fast forward to my English 101 college experience.
-I remember the first paper I wrote about a pencil talking to paper.
-I really struggled with this piece.
+I remember the first paper I wrote about a pencil talking to paper, and I really struggled with this piece.
 I did the best I could and received some comments from my professor.

-Reason #2 for Struggling Writers
+Reason #2: Teaching Struggling Writers

 Strategy #2 to Support Writers